Slowdeb/Tryhackme/Mustacchio.md

 ![XMLformat](https://user-images.githubusercontent.com/76821053/187069519-f5f207e4-2937-44e2-9bfe-d7cf4daea789.png)

 The source code of the page had a message for “Barry”, saying that we could connect through ssh with his key.
-If we try connecting to ssh with “Barry” we will revice a message saying “Permission denied (publickey).”
+If we try connecting to ssh with “Barry” we will recieve a message saying “Permission denied (publickey).”

 ![sshbarry](https://user-images.githubusercontent.com/76821053/187069545-cc7e4d6c-68ea-4e5e-a5d4-55d57539a363.png)

-This means that we can only connect to ssh with a ssh key.
+This means that, probably we can only connect to ssh with a ssh key.

 The ssh keys are normally stored at "/home/user/.ssh".
-We can use the same XML code to extract the keys from "barry" home directory just by change the path of file.
+We can use the same XML code to extract the keys from "barry" home directory just by changing the path of the file.

 ![rsaprivatekey](https://user-images.githubusercontent.com/76821053/187069625-728ce5da-e996-4d63-be31-6b21db0fa18d.png)